Fribur/TextMeshDOTS/README.md

 # Known issues
--   When using Entities Graphics and autoring workflow, text will not be rendered unless subscene also contains another GameObject that will be rendered by Entity Graphics once backed.
+-   When using Entities Graphics and authoring workflow, text will not be rendered unless subscene also contains another GameObject that will be rendered by Entity Graphics once backed.
 Reason unknown at this time.
--   Spawned text is uploaded to GPU every frame as mapping of changed chunks into the GPU buffer is not a trivial endeavour
--   FontAsset switching functionality of Calligraphics has been temporarily removed

 ## Special Thanks To the original authors and contributors